oskarhs/AutoHist.jl/docs/src/methods.md

     h = \big(\frac{6}{\hat{C}(f_0) n}\big)^{1/3},
 ```
 where ``\hat{C}(f_0)`` is an estimate of a functional ``C(f_0)``.
 The corresponding number of bins ``k = \lceil h^{-1}\rceil``.
 The full details on this method are given in Wand (1997).
+The density estimate is computed based on a scale estimate, which can be controlled through the `scale` keyword argument.
+Possible choices are `:stdev`, `:iqr` which uses an estimate based on the sample standard deviation or the sample interquartile range as a scale estimate.
+The default choice `:minim` uses the minimum of the above estimates.
+The `level` keyword controls the number of stages of functional estimation used to compute ``\hat{C}``, and can take values `0, 1, 2, 3, 4, 5`, with the default value being `level=2`.
+The choice `level=0` corresponds to Scott's rule under the chosen scale estimate.

 ## References
 Simensen, O. H., Christensen, D. & Hjort, N. L. (2025).
 Random Irregular Histograms. _arXiv preprint_. doi: [10.48550/ARXIV.2505.22034](https://doi.org/10.48550/ARXIV.2505.22034)